 If this does not work try using a different browser to see if this makes a difference.
 (Note: It is important when trying a different browser that it is also up-to-date.
 See above for why this is critical.)

 If using a different browser does not help the problem may be related to your local network security settings/router configuration i.e. a firewall is blocking traffic.
 To eliminate this try testing using a different internet connection i.e. connect to a hotspot from your mobile device.
-(Ensure Wifi is turned off on your mobile device so it using cellular data.)
+(Ensure Wifi is turned off on your mobile device so it uses cellular data.)

 My workplace uses a firewall that blocks certain traffic.
 Could this prevent me from starting/joining a Telehealth session?